agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 in the total order ensures that all behavior observed by the client (i.e. the return values) are consistent with the behavior of a single-replica system.

-#### Linearizability vs serializability
-What if one write request is still being executed when the next request is issued?
-Common local serializability (e.g. two-phase lockout) mechanisms can be used to ensure the accesses take effect on the replica in the same total order they are issued.
-See ??.
-This Serializability is about isolating several multi-step transactions from interfering with each other.
-Linearizability would be observing effects in a way that is consistent with the (partial) order an external viewer would infer by examining start and end times.

 ### The CAP Theorem